TomBombadyl/nvidia_blog_agent/SECURITY_AUDIT.md

 ### ⚠️ Notes

 1. **env.template**: File was deleted.
-SETUP_ENV.md contains template content inline, which is acceptable.
+Environment variable templates are now documented inline in SETUP_WALKTHROUGH.md.
+2. **SETUP_ENV.md**: File was deleted and consolidated into SETUP_WALKTHROUGH.md to reduce redundancy.

-2. **Test Values**: Test files use `secret123` as dummy API keys - this is acceptable for testing purposes.
+3. **Test Values**: Test files use `secret123` as dummy API keys - this is acceptable for testing purposes.

-3. **Placeholder URLs**: Example files use placeholder URLs (e.g., `https://nvidia-blog-agent-xxxxx-uc.a.run.app`) - this is acceptable.
+4. **Placeholder URLs**: Example files use placeholder URLs (e.g., `https://nvidia-blog-agent-xxxxx-uc.a.run.app`) - this is acceptable.

 ### ✅ Ready for Commit